equinor/res2df/docs/introduction.rst

 ^^^^^^^^^^^^^^^^

-This is an internal helper module in order to represent finished or unfinished Eclipse decks and runs.
+This is an internal helper module in order to represent finished or unfinished input decks and runs.
 The class ResdataFiles can cache binary files that are recently read, and is able to locate the various output files based on the basename or the `.DATA` filename.